-Rate limiting can improve the availability and aid in the prevention of DoS and DDOS attacks.
+• Avoid resource depletion: Rate limiting can ameliorate the vacuity and aid in the forestallment of DoS and DDOS attacks.

-For APIs that process massive amounts of data, rate limiting can be used to control the flow of that data.
+• Control the flow of Information: For APIs that reuse massive quantities of data, rate limiting can be used to control the inflow of that data.
 It can allow for the merging of multiple streams into one service or the equally distribution of a single stream to multiple workers.

 A rate limiting system monitors the length of time that passes between each request from each IP address, as well as the number of requests that occur within a given window.
 If there are too many requests from a single IP address within a defined timeframe, the rate limiting solution will refuse to fulfil the IP address's requests for a set period of time.